-I wrote a text for my students’ parents, explaining the situation: who I was and why I stopped teaching.
-Also, that Elink Vietnam threatened me to kick me out of the country if I stopped working.
+I wrote a text for the parents of my students, explaining the situation: who I was and why I stopped teaching.
+Also, that Elink Vietnam had threatened me to kick me out of the country if I stopped working.

-Besides, I told the parents that I feared for the education of their kids, taking into account that the teachers were not being fully paid by Elink Vietnam, and the way they were treating the employees.
+Besides that, I told them that I feared for the education of their kids, taking into account that the teachers were not being fully paid by Elink Vietnam .
+I also described the way they were treating the employees.
 Everything, translated to Vietnamese, of course.

-I printed more than 200 copies of the document, where I also put a picture of Elink Vietnam’s reception and the logo of the company, and waited in front of the schools, at the time that the parents went to pick up their kids.
+I printed more than 200 copies of the document, where I also put a picture of Elink Vietnam’s reception and the logo of the company.
+I waited in front of the schools when I knew the parents were going to pick up their kids.

-I handled the papers and asked my students (that, by the way, liked me a lot) to please show them to their parents.
+I handled the leaflets and asked my students (that, by the way, liked me a lot) to show them to everybody they knew.

-According to the friend that suggested the strategy, they were going to pay me straight away.
-The same day, almost at midnight, I received a message from Elink Vietnam, saying that they were going to pay the next day.
+According to my friend, they were going to pay me straight away.
+“They will run like cockroaches”, he said.
+The same day, almost at midnight, I received a message from Elink Vietnam.

-They offered me an amount that I didn´t accept.
-At Elink Vietnam, they repeated like robots that I had not complied with the contract but that document said they had to pay interest rates if they were late.
-They had also promised in December a 10% pay rise which never came (lie).
+Five minutes later, I received an e-mail with the amount.
+As suspected, they offered me an amount that I didn´t accept.
+At Elink Vietnam, they kept repeating like robots that I had not complied with the contract but the document said they had to pay interest rates if they were late.
+They had also promised in December a 10% pay rise for the inconveniences, which never came (lie).
 I had not forgot.

 *English below Diferencia entre enseñar en escuelas públicas vs. escuelas privadas en #Vietnam: – 50 niños por clase vs. 10 – Prefieren cumplir un programa académico, usualmente siguiendo un libro vs. El énfasis es en los juegos – Necesitas hacer un "Working Permit" para trabajar vs. Puedes hacerlo con "Business visa", que es más fácil de sacar pero por menos tiempo – El pago puede ser menor (unos 18 USD/hora) vs. Pago negociado, dependiendo de la escuela (20-25 USD/hora) ¿Quieres saber más sobre enseñar inglés en #Vietnam?
 No te desconectes de mi #blog!! . www.viejaqueviaja.com . 🇬🇧 Differences between teaching English in #Vietnamese public and private schools: – 50 #kids vs. 10 – They prefer to follow an academic program vs. The focus is on the practice and games – You need a Working Permit vs. You can work with a Business visa (easier to get but for less time) – The payment can be less (18 USD/hour) vs. A negotiated payment, depending on the school (20-25 USD/ hour). #traveler